chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

     docker-compose up -d --build
     ```

     Congratulations !!!
 The app should be up and running.
-To access the __React__ frontend go to [localhost:8080](http://localhost:8080), and to access the __Django__ backend go to [localhost:8080/api](http://localhost:8080/api), and to access the __Fastapi__ go to [localhost:8080/fastapi/docs](http://localhost:8080/fastapi/docs/).
+To access the __Nuxt__ frontend go to [localhost:8080](http://localhost:8080), and to access the __Django__ backend go to [localhost:8080/api](http://localhost:8080/api), and to access the __Fastapi__ go to [localhost:8080/fastapi/docs](http://localhost:8080/fastapi/docs/).
 I have disabled all ports such as 3000, 8000, and 8001, so everything is managed by nginx.

 1. To create a super user: